 - a.
 The unified command will conduct an assessment to identify the type, number, location, and associated risks of the known and potential hazard types.
 Mitigation strategies will be jointly developed based on the risk assessment and available resources.
-These strategies may include but not limited to: - 1.
+These strategies are address in the Active Shooter Incident Management Checklist that follows.
+Should FIRE/EMS personnel be trained in Rescue Team operations, the following strategies and formations will be deployed: - 1.
 Rescue Team Deployment: to "warm zone" areas from where the identified threat(s) have been isolated or removed and a risk analysis leads to a reasonable belief that viable victims exist and that Team deployment would increase the probability of survival. - 2.
 Rescue Teams will don and maintain all designated personal protective equipment, remain intact as a team, and in constant communication with their supervision throughout any deployment. - 3.
 Methods and direction of team movement and communication (e.g. Diamond Formation, Power T, and radio frequencies) will be clearly identified prior to Rescue Team deployment. - 4.
 The activities of the Rescue Team will be focused on the rapid assessment and triage of victims.
 Interventions will be limited to those necessary for immediate stabilization of life or limb.
-Rescue Teams may convert to the role of Extraction Teams based on need, capability, and in coordination with supervision. - 5.
-Rescue Teams will self-initiate or be ordered by their supervisor to withdraw or abandon any area(s) where the level of threat is recognized to be above acceptable levels for any reason. - i.
-Multiple Casualty Response: All casualties outside or removed from "warm zones" will be managed in accordance with the Thurston County Multiple Casualty casualty Incident Response Plan. - ii.
-Rescue operations: To stabilize or alter entrapping hazards in order to remove victims or prevent future entrapments.
-These activities should be conducted under the direct supervision of a Rescue Group Supervisor with the requisite knowledge of hazard type(s) and in accordance with established departmental and/or SORT Team Guidelines.
+Rescue Teams may convert to the role of Extraction Teams based on need, capability, and in coordination with supervision.